 - Send postcards to your incoming students

 - Pick the right data to share and inspire

 - Find some bright spots from the past year and highlight them

 - Bake something sweet from scratch

 The year is long.
 You don’t have to squeeze everything or give a preview to everything.
 Don’t share an idea that isn’t fully baked.
 People want to connect and people want to plan.
-Make sure you build in time for teachers to get into their rooms, especially if all you have is 1 or 2 days for their classroom set up.
-The more voices the better.
+Make sure you build in as much time as possible for teachers to get into their rooms, especially if all you have is 1 or 2 days for their classroom set up.
+The more voices you can get involved the better.
 Less is more.